RiceComp427-Spring2019/comp427-hw1-paranoia-sjtutyx/README.md

   - Metallic and non-metallic threats, including weapons and explosives.
   - Passenger's information(ID, name, birthday, nationality) may be collected at checkpoint.
 Those information should not be leaked or stolen.
   - Body scanner should do no harm to the health of the passenger.
 Screening machines should do no damage to passenger's baggage.
   - The time of passenger should not be wasted at the checkpoint.
+Make sure passengers can catch up on the flight.
 - Countermeasures:
   -
   -